bcms/cms/README.md

 [npm-image-most]: https://img.shields.io/npm/v/@becomes/cms-most.svg?label=@becomes/cms-most
 [npm-url-most]: https://npmjs.org/package/@becomes/cms-most

 [BCMS](https://thebcms.com) is a Headless CMS (Content Management System).
-It provides a powerful API, best-in-class model builder, and intuitive content editor.
-BCMS platform consists of 2 major parts: [BCMS Cloud](https://cloud.thebcms.com) and BCMS Instance.
+It provides an intuitive content editor and a powerful API.
+The BCMS platform consists of 2 major parts: [BCMS Cloud](https://cloud.thebcms.com) and BCMS Instance.
 The BCMS Cloud is a platform that provides a way to create and manage BCMS instances.
 It is used for issuing BCMS Licenses, managing BCMS Instances, and providing tools for organizations to manage teams and permissions efficiently.
-The BCMS is an Open-Source and has both free and paid plans.
+BCMS is open-source and offers both free and paid plans.

 <div style="margin-bottom: 20px; margin-top: 20px;">
   <a href="https://thebcms.com/pricing" style="padding: 5px 20px; font-size: 20px; background-color: #eee; border-radius: 5px;">See pricing and plans</a>